helenmurugan/true-words-quiz/README.md

 ![Image of favicon](/documentation/favicon.jpg)

 * Possible Features Left to Implement
     * To improve the quiz, more questions should be added to the questionBank array in script.js.
-Currently there are 23 questions, however, more questions will reduce the chance of users seeing the same question twice.
-If more questions are added, the questions could be located in a separate JavaScript file.
+Currently there are 40 questions, however, more questions will reduce the chance of users seeing the same question twice.
+If more questions are added, the questions could be located in a separate JavaScript file to keep them neatly separated.
     * JavaScript could be used to shuffle the answer buttons so that the correct answer appears in a random position as one of the four options.
 This would save time when inputting more questions into the questionBank because the correct answer could be written first every time.
     * Different levels of difficulty could be added as a feature - typically Easy, Medium and Difficult.
     * To improve the appearance of the score page, an image or icon based on the user's score could be added using JavaScript.